Getting started in mutual fund investing.

 Mutual funds differ from bank accounts in another way.
 A bank account produces only one kind of income: interest income.
 Mutual funds can make many different kinds of investments, so they can produce different kinds of income:

 - They may invest in stocks or other investments that are later sold at a higher value, producing capital gain.
-When a mutual fund dividend includes long-term capital gain, you pay a lower rate of tax than you would if you received ordinary income.
+When a mutual fund dividend includes long-term capital gain, you pay a lower rate of tax than you would if you received interest, which is considered ordinary income.

 - Mutual funds can also receive qualified dividends that are taxed at a lower rate than ordinary income, and pass those dividends through to you.

 - Some mutual funds invest in government bonds.
-Mutual fund dividends that include interest from government bonds may qualify for tax benefits: municipal bonds produce interest that’s exempt from federal income tax, and interest on debt obligations of the United States is exempt from state and local income tax.
+Mutual fund dividends that include interest from government bonds may qualify for tax benefits.
+Municipal bonds produce interest that’s exempt from federal income tax, though state and local income tax may apply.
+The reverse is true for interest on debt obligations of the United States.
+You pay federal income tax on this income, but it’s exempt from state and local income tax.

 Overall these rules are quite favorable because they allow you to claim many of the same tax benefits that would be available if you personally made the same investments the managers chose for the mutual fund.
 But the tax reporting for mutual fund dividends is more complicated than reporting for interest on a bank account or dividends you receive when holding shares of stock.